-In the section above, we saw how much money smokers spend on tobacco.
+In the previous section, we discussed how much money smokers spend on tobacco.
 Now we must ask: Who's getting rich from all this spending?
-Look at the drawing below to see what's happening.
+Look at this drawing to see what's happening.

 The money of smokers goes straight into the pockets of Big Tobacco companies and bosses.
 They get richer and richer while smokers get poorer and poorer (and sicker, too, of course).